-Embrace these three R’s in your career management.
+Embrace these three R’s (recommendations, references, and referrals) in your career management.
 Doing so will bring high value and ROI for advancing your career.

 An important ingredient in your LinkedIn profile is to have recommendations.
 Never leave this section blank.
 The perfect number of recommendations isn’t subjective; it should consist of five recommendations per job title, not per company.
 Yes, that sounds a bit daunting.
 And it can be challenging to meet this target as generally, it is not high on peoples’ agendas to recommend others in writing, especially on the internet.
 Who should these five recommendations be?

 Number one, your boss or your boss’s boss, someone that you reported to.
 If you are a CEO, attempt to secure a recommendation from the Chair of the Board.